prevention-icon

 5. Do DIY termite treatments work?

 No. DIY treatments are highly inadvisable for a couple of reasons.
-First, DIY treatment chemicals aren’t anywhere near strong enough.
-Second, even with the right chemicals, only a professional is experienced enough to properly target infested areas without putting you and your family in danger.
+First, DIY treatment chemicals are nowhere near as strong as they need to be.
+Second, even with the right chemicals, only a professional with the right experience is equipped to appropriately target infested areas without putting you and your family at risk.

 6. Are termites easy to spot?

-No. Once you have a heavy infestation it’s possible you’ll notice hollow sounding walls on small piles of insect wings but it’s almost impossible to know there’s a young colony in your house without a professional inspection.
+No. Once you have a heavy infestation, you may notice hollow-sounding walls on small piles of insect wings.
+Still, it’s almost impossible to know there’s a young colony in your house without a professional inspection.

 7. Do black ants eat termites?